psychemedia/storytelling-notes/mr-fox.md

 But why, beside that rural *walk*
 That boasts the name *Divinity*,
-Does yon disguièd figure stalk
+Does yon disguisèd figure stalk
 Beneath the pale moon's glimmering eye!

 And why is that lone grave prepar'd,